microsoftgraph/msgraph-sdk-powershell/src/Teams/v1.0/docs/Microsoft.Graph.Teams.md

 Create new navigation property to hostedContents for groups

 ### [New-MgGroupTeamChannelMessageReply](New-MgGroupTeamChannelMessageReply.md)
-Send a new reply to a chatMessage in a specified channel.
+Create a new reply to a chatMessage in a specified channel.

 ### [New-MgGroupTeamChannelMessageReplyHostedContent](New-MgGroupTeamChannelMessageReplyHostedContent.md)
 Create new navigation property to hostedContents for groups